nancyorgan/CBS_Practice/README.md

 # CBS Practice

-### This is documentation of Sarah and Nancy's pilot GitHub project
+This is documentation of Sarah and Nancy's pilot GitHub project

-Sarah has done this so far:
+### Basic navigating, adding, and pushing
 ```
-$ cd /Users/smonsell/Dropbox/Work/CBS/GitHub\ test
-$ cd CBS_Practice/
+$ cd your_directory_here
 $ ls
 $ git add .
 $ git status